imrajeevnayan/imrajeevnayan/README.md

   <br>
   <i>"The best error message is the one that never shows up." - Thomas Fuchs</i>
   <br>
-  <i>Thanks for dropping by!
-Let’s create something epic together! 🚀</i>
+  <i>Thanks for visiting my profile!
+Let’s build something great! 🚀</i>
 </div>